jeed02/msa-phase2-jd/README.md

 # MSA Phase 2 - Backend
   # Genshin Team Randomizer API
 This is an API that allows a user to generate a random team of Genshin Impact characters.
 In Genshin, a team comprises of 4 members.
 This API calls the [Genshin Impact API](https://github.com/genshindev/api) to get data for each character.
 To see the final result, you must call `https://localhost:{PORT}/Character/GetHTML`.
-This returns an HTML with your randomised team on it!
+This returns an HTML page with your randomised team on it!
 Below is an example:
 ![EndProduct](BackendProduct.jpg)
 ## Section One
 To "demonstrate the differences between starting the project with one file over another", when running the project with `dotnet run --environment Development`, the API uses an InMemory database.
 When running the project with `dotnet run --environment Production`, the API uses an SQLite database.